toonkii/typescript-foundation-angular-start/README.md

 typescript-foundation-angular-start
 ===================================

-Based on angular-foundation is a starting point using Typescript.
+Based on angular-foundation as a starting point using Typescript.